whatsupcoders/Flutter-Interview-Questions/README.md

 * SizedBox VS Container?
 * List the Visibility widgets in flutter and the differences?
 * Can we use Color and Decoration property simultaneously in the Container?
 Explain
+* Inorder for the CrossAxisAlignment.baseline to work what is another property that we need to set?

 ## Getting Involved